-Black-Scholes valuation model:

-Observing the parameters at the end of the period, such as restriction period, stock price, strike price, volatility, and risk-free interest rate, estimate the put value and liquidity discount to obtain the fair value of the privately placed common stock.
+I manetar metramente mstaments and inputs Black-Scholes valuation model: Equity instruments -Stock in domestic listed company through private placement Observing the parameters at the end of the period, such as restriction period, stock price, strike price, volatility, and risk-free interest rate, estimate the put value and liquidity discount to obtain the fair value of the privately placed common stock.
+Equity instruments -Domestic innovation board stocks Market approach: Based on the indicators of comparable business items, products, scale and financial ratios, the listed OTC companies are considered to have similar performance and value.

-Market approach:

-Based on the indicators of comparable business items, products, scale and financial ratios, the listed OTC companies are considered to have similar performance and value.
 Therefore, the value of the rated company should be estimated from the value of the analogous company.
 In addition, for companies on the innovation board, their stock market liquidity is not good, and the stock price should consider the liquidity discount.

-D. There were no transfer between Level 1 and Level 2 for the year ended December 31, 2022 and 2021.
+D. There were no transfer between Level 1 and Level 2 for the year ended December 31, 2023 and 2022.